Enter the

 Description/Taste

-Snack pineapples are small in size, averaging ten centimeters in diameter, and are cylindrical to oval in shape with short, dark green leaves forming a spikey crown.
-The rind matures from green to orange-yellow when ripe and is waxy and semi-rough with a hexagonal pattern of spiny nodes.
+Bogor pineapples are small in size, averaging 10 to 12 centimeters in diameter and 700 grams to 1 kilogram in weight, and have a cylindrical to oval shape with a flattened bottom and top.
+The variety features a spikey, serrated crown of overlapping sage green, lanceolate-shaped leaves.
+The short leaves are inedible, have a stiff, fibrous nature, and are very sharp, covered in a soft bloom.
+The pineapple's rind consists of individual hexagonal segments that have fused to form a textured, bumpy surface.
+The rind ripens from green to an orange-yellow, golden brown hue, and has a waxy, semi-rough feel, sometimes bearing in a few spiny nodes.
 Underneath the rind, the bright yellow flesh is soft, fragrant, moderately juicy, and tender, containing less fiber than common pineapple varieties.
-The flesh also contains a unique central core that is crisp, soft, and edible.
-Snack pineapples have a high sugar content mixed with low acidity creating a sweet, candy-like flavor.
+The flesh also includes a unique central core that is crisp, soft, and edible.
+Bogor pineapples release a tropical aroma and have a high sugar content mixed with low acidity, creating a sweet, tangy, refreshing, candy-like flavor.

 Seasons/Availability